 The library consists of a main reading room with comfortable tables and chairs, librarian's office, and quiet study rooms.
 The library has computers with Internet capability, further expanding search opportunities for students.
 The library offers a collection of volumes on professional and cultural subjects and maintains numerous subscriptions to professional medical and nursing journals.
 There is one full-time librarian whose hours are flexible according to student need.

-In addition to the College library, students may use the facilities of SUNYIT, the Utica Public Library, other local community college libraries, St. Elizabeth Medical Center Library, and Utica Academy of Medicine Library.
+In addition to the College library, students may use the facilities of SUNY Poly, the Utica Public Library, other local community college libraries and St. Elizabeth Medical Center Library.

 Career and Placement Services

 Career and placement services are offered to students who seek employment opportunities while attending school by contacting the Nurse Recruiter.
-Senior nursing students seeking entry level positions as a graduate/registered nurse are made aware of available jobs within St. Elizabeth Medical Center http://www.stemc.org/career-opportunities/job-openings/nursing-opportunities.
+Senior nursing students seeking entry level positions as a graduate/registered nurse are made aware of available jobs within the Mohawk Valley Health System https://mvhscareers.silkroad.com/FSLHCareers/EmploymentListings.html

-Area employers are encouraged to send notices of job fairs and job openings to be posted on the Career Center at the College.
+Area employers are encouraged to send notices of job fairs and job openings to be posted at the College.

 All graduates are encouraged to maintain ties with classmates and the College by joining St. Elizabeth College of Nursing Alumni Association.
 Through annual dues and fund-raising events, the Association funds special projects for the College of Nursing and provides scholarships for students.